-In the new Multidisciplinary Design Lab (MDL), engineering students can work on exciting industry-sponsored projects.
+In the Multidisciplinary Design Lab (MDL), engineering students can work on exciting industry-sponsored projects.
 Equipped with the latest technologies, the MDL provides a space for students to tackle real-world problems that cut across all disciplines.
 These “in-house co-ops” offer another example of Villanova’s multifaceted approach to undergraduate education.

 Home to the College of Nursing, Driscoll Hall is a state-of-the-art facility that helps you gain the knowledge and hands-on experience you need to become a leader in the nursing profession.
 The 75,500-square-foot, LEED Gold-certified building provides 10 clinical simulation labs for health assessment, adult heath, maternal/child health, anesthesia and critical care nursing.
 It is also home to observation and testing labs for standardized patient simulations—incorporating technology that enhances learning, teaching and scholarship, and advances the future of nursing.

 All undergraduates take the Augustine and Culture Seminar (ACS) during both semesters of their first year.
 This course is the cornerstone of intellectual life at Villanova, and can’t be found anywhere else.
 Through a study of St. Augustine’s Confessions and other ancient and modern works, ACS allows you to experience the Augustinian concept of a community of learners.